How Many Feet Are in 84 Inches? A complete walkthrough

 Q: What if I have a measurement with both feet and inches, like 5 feet 6 inches?
 How do I convert that entirely to inches?

 A: To convert a measurement containing both feet and inches to inches, multiply the number of feet by 12 and add the number of inches.
-As an example, 5 feet 6 inches would be (5 feet * 12 inches/foot) + 6 inches = 66 inches.
+To give you an idea, 5 feet 6 inches would be (5 feet * 12 inches/foot) + 6 inches = 66 inches.

 Q: Are there online calculators or tools that can help with these conversions?